main ● newly added ● upcoming gigs ● live reviews ● news ●

 UK release

-Received this Oct 2014 - interesting to see that the label printing is completely different (usually promos were just the same printing except on a white background).
+Received this Oct 2014 - interesting to see that the label printing is completely different (later on promos were just the same printing except on a yellow background).
 No idea what sort of sleeve this might have come in.
 The promo was in a Pye sleeve (Pye were A&M's distributors at that point), but it's possible (though not likely) that it might have come in an A&M white ring or black ring sleeve.
 Anybody out there know ?

 Oh How She Changed